Biblical Steps to Restore Broken Relationships

 Step 1: Be Committed in Love (With Healthy Boundaries)

-Here's where a lot of families get stuck.
+A lot of families get stuck here.
 They think loving someone in addiction means helping them no matter the consequence.
 Giving them money even though you know it's going to drugs.
 Letting them move back in even though they're still using.
 Covering for them at work.
 Bailing them out of jail.
 Making excuses.

 That's not love.
 That's enabling.
 And enabling keeps people sick.